SwetaT30/Apple-Retail-Sales-SQL-Project/README.md

 ## Project Overview

 This project is designed to showcase advanced SQL querying techniques through the analysis of over 1 million rows of Apple retail sales data.
 The dataset includes information about products, stores, sales transactions, and warranty claims across various Apple retail locations globally.
-By tackling a variety of questions, from basic to complex, you'll demonstrate your ability to write sophisticated SQL queries that extract valuable insights from large datasets.
+By solving real world business problems, from basic to complex, I gained practical experience of handling large datasets (with 1 million+ rows) and writing sophisticated SQL queries that extract valuable insights and conteibute to business growth.

-The project is ideal for data analysts looking to enhance their SQL skills by working with a large-scale dataset and solving real-world business questions.

 ## Entity Relationship Diagram (ERD)